luizfernandopavanello/30-days-of-Python/README.md

 First of all, the interpreter checks if all subsequent lines are correct (using the four aspects covered earlier).
 If the compiler finds an error, it finishes its work immediately.
 The only result in this case is an _error message_.
 The interpreter will inform you where the error is located and what caused it.
 However, these messages may be misleading, as the interpreter isn't able to follow your exact intentions, and may detect errors at some distance from their real causes.
-For example, if you try to use an entity of an unknown name, it will cause an error, but the error will be discovered in the place where it tries to use the entity, not where the new entiry's name was introduced.
+For example, if you try to use an entity of an unknown name, it will cause an error, but the error will be discovered in the place where it tries to use the entity, not where the new entity's name was introduced.
 If the line looks good, the interpreter tries to execute it (note: each line is usually executed separately, so the trio "read-check-execute" can repeated many times - more times than the actual number of lines in the source file, as some parts of the code may be executed more than once).
 It is also possible that a significant part of the code may be executed successfully before the interpreter finds an error.
 This is normal behavior in this execution model.
 You may ask now: which is better?
 The "compiling" model or the "interpreting" model?
 There is no obvious answer.
 If there had been, one of these models would have ceased to exist a long time ago.
 Both of them have their advantages and their disadvantages.